JvanKatwijk/qt-dab/README.md

   * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type),
   * Automatic display of TII (Transmitter Identification Information) data when transmitted,
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
-  * Dumping of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files or xml file formats and playing them again later (see section on xml format),
+  * *Dumping* of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files or xml file formats and playing them again later (see section on xml format),
   * Saving audio as uncompressed wave files,
   * Saving aac frames from DAB+ services for processing by e.g. VLC,
   * Saving the ensemble content description: audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
-  * Scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
+  * Advanced scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
   * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888),
   * TPEG output: when configured the data is sent to a specified ip address,
   * EPG detection and building up a time table,